Golub-Dobrzyń: History of Golub

-The height of prosperity of Golub was reached during the rule of King Sigismund III Vasa 1611-25.
-The town was severely damaged during Polish-Swedish Wars, especially in 1626-29, 1655, and 1660, as well as the later Seven Years' War (1756–63).
+Golub was a royal town of Poland, administratively located in the Chełmno County in the Chełmno Voivodeship.
+A degree of prosperity for Golub was reached during the reign of King Sigismund III Vasa 1611-25.
+In 1605, Anna Vasa, sister of Sigismund III, became the starost of Golub, and she lived in the Golub Castle.
+In 1623, she was visited in Golub by Sigismund III.
+However the town was severely damaged during Polish-Swedish Wars, especially in 1626-29, 1655, and 1660, as well as the later Seven Years' War (1756–63).
 In the First Partition of Poland in 1772, Golub was annexed by the Kingdom of Prussia.
-From 1807-15 it belonged to the Duchy of Warsaw.
-It was assigned to the Duchy of Poznan in 1815, and in 1817 it was included in West Prussia.
-In 1871 it was included in Imperial Germany and was subject to Germanisation.
-According to the German census of 1890, Gollub had a population of 2,738, of which 1,000 (36.5%) were Poles.
+From 1807-15 it belonged to Napoleon's Duchy of Warsaw.
+It was assigned to the Duchy of Poznan in 1815, and in 1817 it was included in West Prussia which in 1871 became part of Imperial Germany.
+According to the German census of 1890, Golub had a population of 2,738, of which 1,000 (36.5%) were Poles.

-In January 1920 it became part of Poland.
-In August 1920, the Red Army attacked the city.
-In 1939 it was annexed by Nazi Germany and most of dwellers were forced to sign the Volksliste.
+In January 1920 it became again part of Poland under the Treaty of Versailles.
+In August 1920, the Red Army attacked the town.
+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied and unilaterally annexed by Nazi Germany and most of dwellers were forced to sign the Volksliste.